- Credential Programs Multiple Subject (Elementary)

 |SSCP Handbook.pdf||This is the program handbook and will give you more detailed information.|

 Credential Programs Education Specialist

-Thank you for your interest in the Education Specialist Credential Program at CSU Stanislaus.
+Thank you for your interest in the Education Specialist Credential Program at Stanislaus State.
 California State University, Stanislaus is authorized to recommend individuals for Preliminary Education Specialist Credentials in two areas: Mild/Moderate Disabilities and Moderate/Severe Disabilities.
 The Preliminary programs prepare individuals to perform responsibilities of entry-level special education teachers.
 It is recommended that undergraduates seeking admission to the Preliminary Education Specialist Credential enroll in the Liberal Studies major with a concentration in Exceptional Children and Youth.

 This is a preliminary credential offered through the Department of Teacher Education.
 A prerequisite teaching credential, Multiple or Single Subject is not required to obtain the Preliminary Education Specialist Credential.
 For more information regarding the Special Education Credential Program contact Credential Services (209) 667-3534 or review the following information: